Day Hike Packing List: Must-Have Hiking Gear

 • Integrated rain cover, so that you don’t have to buy a separate one.

-I’m a big fan of Osprey backpacks and have a few of them, in different sizes.
+I’m a big fan of Osprey backpacks and have a few in different sizes.
 They’re pricey but sturdy, and I particularly like that they have backpacks specially designed for women.

 I love my Osprey Sirrus 24L, which is perfect for a day hike.
-For men, an excellent backpack for day hikes is the Osprey Stratos 24L, similar to the Sirrus.
+As for men, the Osprey Stratos 24L is an excellent backpack for day hikes, similar to the Sirrus.

 What are the key features of hiking shoes?

-• Comfort: this is very personal because we all have feet shape differently.
+• Comfort: this is very personal because everyone’s feet are shaped differently.
 You can buy hiking shoes online, but first, go to a store and try them on.

 • Waterproof: few things are more unpleasant than wet feet.
 Even if the sun shines, you might have to cross a stream.